Nit89/Book-House/README.md

 # Book-House
-Having a good time with your fellow intellectual
+Having a good time with your fellow intellectuals